Whiteboards

 Record the patient’s questions on the whiteboard.

-Use the whiteboard for education and supplement it with pen-and-paper instructions.[8]
+Use the whiteboard for education and supplement it with pen-and-paper instructions.
 Provide printed materials to extend bedside education.
-Knowing they will have a reliable reference at home helps patients feel secure.
+Patients feel more secure knowing they will have a reliable reference at home.

 Ask what else the patient would like on the whiteboard.
 Is there information you may not have considered that would be helpful?